TejaswiNallavolu/assignment2-Nallavolu/README.md

 4. Bake for 30 minutes or until pizza is crispy and golden brown.
 5. Try putting the toppings on the pizza differently to make the pizza look cool!
 6. Enjoy your homemade pizza!!!
+7. Things you should remember while preparing pizza:
+    * Remember to put a pizza stone in the oven.
+      * Make sure you don't burn the toppings.